 Shoalbreak and Eastbright.
 These two port cities are unique in the ports of Savlinor in that they are both built over the water of the exits of the two rivers the rest on.
 Home to a robust portion of the Savlinoran navy, they protect Savlinor from one of its most potent enemies: Therraz.
 The strong presence of the navy in this region also deters most coastal raiders (mainly from Hoffmor).
-Though not overtly advertised, it's no secret that more "enterprising" seafarers can be hired at the discretion of Kyrix's admirals to bolster numbers (or manage more surreptitious needs) when necessary.
-However, since the end of the last war with Therraz, such a practice seems to have mostly vanished from the public eye.
+Though not overtly advertised, it's no secret that more "enterprising" seafarers can be hired when necessary.
+However, since King Felix took the such a practice seems to have mostly vanished from the public eye.